 In fact, Edward Hallowell, MD, Director of the Hallowell Center for Cognitive and Emotional Health has reiterated that true multitasking is only but a myth.
 Though we are inclined to believe that we are doing multiple things at the same time, it is nothing but a misconception.
 This is because the cerebral cortex in the brain can focus on only one thing at a time.
 What happens is that the mind shifts from one thing to the other very quickly and in the process, the effectiveness of both is lost.

 The importance of managing the attention of learners effectively cannot thus, be undermined.
-Keeping this in mind, you need to design eLearning courses that capitalize on the way brain science works.
+You need to design eLearning courses that capitalize on the way brain science works.

 "Self‑directed learning is more in tune with our natural processes of psychological development." --- Malcolm Knowles

 Once you have managed to gain the attention of a learner for a particular task, an idea is generated in the working memory.
 However, the important thing now is to decide how to maximize the likelihood of these memories forming.
-Research has proved that repetition has a limited impact on creating learning that lasts, unlike popular assumption.
+Research has proved that repetition has a limited impact on creating learning that lasts.
 By repeating something for ten times, you are not necessarily creating the desired learning impact.

 Adult learning is totally different from the way children learn.
 While children learn from their surroundings without being choosy, adults learn in a more selective manner.
-Adults tend to capitalize on what they already know and build upon it.
+They tend to capitalize on what they already know and build upon it.
 They take responsibility of what they need to and want to learn which is why self- directed learning is a hit with adults.
 Self- directed learning allows the learners to control what they learn and to an extent, how they learn.
-It provides a foundation for transformative learning.
-With this learning method, they use critical thinking to challenge and question what they have learned earlier and thereby, form conclusions on what they learn.
+It provides a foundation for transformative learning - using critical thinking to challenge and question what students have learned earlier and thereby, form conclusions on what they learn.

 Now, why and how is this more effective?
 The brain depends on experiences, both individual and social for its growth.
 Whenever the human brain is actively involved in the learning, it is more effective and efficient.